Boten Anna: Lyrics and composition

 The Swedish lyrics of "Boten Anna" tell the story of a female Internet Relay Chat user who the vocalist believes is a bot but later finds out to be a beautiful woman, although she will always remain a bot in his eyes.
 The song is based on an actual experience of Basshunter.
 At the beginning of 2006 he created #basshunter.se channel in QuakeNet with the help of a fan.
 The fan created a bot with administrative capabilities; when this happened, Basshunter saw a new user with administrative capabilities named "Anna" enter the channel, and thought this was the bot.
 One day in March, Basshunter returned home after playing at the club La Cocaracha in Halmstad.
 He and his friends played the computer game Counter-Strike while they were connected to the chat program mIRC.
 Basshunter typed a command into the command line to the bot to kick himself out of the channel.
 His drunk friend had taken control of the bot and kicked everyone out of the channel except for the two of them.
-Channel users started laughing, and it turned out that Anna was the fan's girlfriend.
+Channel users started laughing, and it turned out that Anna was his friend's girlfriend.

 The artist stated that the song is easy to understand and sing, even when the person singing does not speak the Swedish language.
 The Swedish word "bot" ("bot") was frequently mistaken for "boat" ("båt").
 The double meaning of the word "kanal" – which can refer to an IRC channel, as well as a water canal, added to the confusion.

 "Boten Anna" has a tempo of 140 beats per minute and is written in the key of A minor.